Home > Resources > Practical information > How do you set up a responsible purchasing approach?

 • Identify obstacles and solutions

-• Communicate: you must ensure that the strategic vision comes down to the ground!
+• Communicate: you need to ensure that the strategic vision reaches the grass roots!

 3. Establish a responsible financial relationship with suppliers